AcroMedia/commerce-demo/README.md

 * [Lando](https://docs.lando.dev/)
 * General knowledge on how to use this tool

-__To setup the demo__
+__To setup the site__
 1. Clone or download the files.
 1. Cd into the cloned repo and run `inv setup`
+1. Go through the Drupal 8 install process.
+    - Enter `drupal8` as the database name, username and password.
+    - Click on "Advanced Options" and enter `database` as the host.
 1. View the site!

-1. Login with username and password as `demoadmin`.
-    - NOTE: demoadmin does have some restrictions.
-If you'd prefer to login as a full admin, use Drush from the `/web` root to get a one-time admin login.
-Drush 9 is included in the vendor dir, so run `../vendor/drush/drush/drush uli`.
+__To setup Solr search__
 1. Go to `yoursite.com/admin/config/search/search-api` and edit the server named `Solr`.
 1. Change `Solr host` to `solr` and save.
 1. Reindex the Product and POS indexes.